 Divorces can take a long time.
-Between the time when the divorce is filed and before the time the court issues its final decree, the court often issues temporary orders or injunctions.
-These orders limit what each spouse can do with marital property, often ordering both of them to neither destroy, sell or otherwise dispose of any property outside of the normal course of business or day-to-day life.
+After the divorce is filed and before the time the court issues its final decree, the court often issues temporary orders or injunctions.
+These orders limit what each spouse can do with marital property, often ordering both not destroy, sell, or otherwise dispose of any property outside of the normal course of business or day-to-day life.

 Under such temporary orders, for example, a court can order that the couple continue to pay for rent until the divorce is finalized.
 And that is how a separated husband who stopped paying bills because he moved out can be forced to resume doing so for a while longer than he prefers.

 Waiting for Final Orders